BY GLENN MICHAEL GORDON

 “I am especially proud of Sverre’s paper,” says Ritzenberg.
 In defending the comedian’s call to understand the murderer, “Sverre made an argument that he realized would likely upset many people, but he was careful to calibrate his arguments so that he would come across as thoughtful, moral, and benevolent.”
 Bohannon, too, applauds Cohen’s achievement of making her voice heard in her hometown, by paraphrasing the writer Amiri Baraka: “Our young people have to go back to where they came from, in one fashion or another, to be voices in a community.”
 That’s precisely the reason the op-ed is such a terrific send-off from University Writing.
 Says Ritzenberg, “When we urge our students to write for a larger community, we are taking them seriously as young intellectuals, and we are helping them craft prose in a genre that will be relevant long after the semester ends.”

-Tabitha Cohen’s essay she wrote for UW
+Tabitha Cohen’s research essay she wrote for UW

 Sverre Melkstavik’s published op-ed in Norwegian American Weekly

-Sverre Melkstavik’s essay he wrote for UW
+Sverre Melkstavik’s research essay he wrote for UW